tstuefe/JEP387/review-guide/review-guide.md

 If `-XX:+UseCompressedClassPointers`, a second global instance of `VirtualSpaceList` exists, which holds the "compressed class space" (see Concepts).
 That instance is a degenerated version of a list; it only ever has one node which is sized as big as the CompressedClassSpaceSize (1G).
 New nodes cannot be added.

-#### class`VirtualSpaceNode`
+#### class VirtualSpaceNode

-Has a very central role.

-A `VirtualSpaceNode` manages one contiguous reserved region of the Metaspace.
+`VirtualSpaceNode` manages one contiguous reserved region of the Metaspace.
 In case of the compressed class space, this is the whole compressed class space.

 It knows which granules in this region are committed by maintaining a bitmask (`class CommitMask`).